hydroframe/hf_hydrodata/docs/source/gridded_data/index.rst

 Working with Gridded Data
 ==================================

-The ``hf_hydrodata`` module provides functionality to get gridded data and metadata from the hydrodata data store.
+The ``hf_hydrodata`` module provides functionality to get gridded data and metadata from the HydroData data catalog.
 This is a list of the most useful functions for working with gridded data.
-See the Python API Reference for details about each function.
+See the :ref:`api` for details about each function.

 Gridded Observation Methods
 -----------------------------